THE FACTS: Born in Indianapolis, Indiana. Bachelor’s degree from The Curtis Institute of Music. At the Philharmonic: Joined September 2013.

 MOST INSPIRING COMPOSER: I fell in love with Mendelssohn when I was young, and I still think his music is unbelievable.
 I listen to his string quartets on loop; his symphonies have so much beauty and passion.

-YOU JOINED THE PHILHARMONIC AT AGE 23, BECOMING ITS YOUNGEST MEMBER (A DISTINCTION YOU HOLD TO THIS DAY), RIGHT AFTER GRADUATING FROM CURTIS: From the very beginning I’ve been accepted and made a part of the Orchestra.
+YOU JOINED THE PHILHARMONIC AT AGE 23, BECOMING ITS YOUNGEST MEMBER, RIGHT AFTER GRADUATING FROM CURTIS: From the very beginning I’ve been accepted and made a part of the Orchestra.
 Every day I try to learn what it means to be a musician of the highest caliber from my colleagues and our guest conductors and soloists.